 Opening a Stripe account is a prerequisite for creating checkouts.
 You just need to connect your Swipe Pages and Stripe accounts, and you’ll be able to sell products and receive payments directly from your landing pages.

 - Multi-step forms

 Multi-step forms are forms that are split into multiple small parts.
-Long and cumbersome forms can easily drive visitors away from your page/site.
-The goal of a multi-step form is to avoid this by displaying the form in a more user-friendly format.
+Long and cumbersome forms can easily drive visitors away from your page.
+The goal of a multi-step form is to avoid losing customers by displaying the form in a more user-friendly format.

 - Zapier integration

 Zapier allows users to automate their marketing and makes available a ton of third-party integrations.